dfrnt-labs/terminusdb-docs-static/src/app/docs/document-insertion/page.md

 ---
-title: TerminusDB Document Insertion Reference Guide
+title: Document API Reference Guide
 nextjs:
   metadata:
-    title: TerminusDB Document Insertion Reference Guide
+    title: Document API Reference Guide
-    description: A reference guide for the TerminusDB document interface.
+    description: A reference guide for the TerminusDB document API interface.
     alternates:
       canonical: https://terminusdb.org/docs/document-insertion/
 media: []
 ---

-FIXME: Tables need to be updated to new MarkDoc
+The document interface consists of two endpoints, one for instance documents, and one for schema documents.
+Documents look like typed JSON documents, and implement a subset of JSON-LD functionalities suitable for closed world knowledge graph processing.

-The document interface consists of two endpoints.
 The first endpoint, `document`, is how we get documents into and out of TerminusDB.
 Since schemas consist of documents too, this is also how you'd update the schema.
+Documents in TerminusDB are checked against the enhanced entity relationship model implemented through schema documents.

 The second endpoint, `schema`, is how we can easily get schema information out of TerminusDB.
 While technically it is possible to get all schema information through the document interface, the schema interface is more convenient for this purpose, as it takes class inheritance into account to give a complete image of all the properties that are usable on a certain class.